 “My last hope is gone.
 I should not have taken Carter’s word that he knew the way from Little Wind River.”

-The next day, the patrol changed direction, going in reverse, to find the right trail to get back to Fort McPherson rather than go on to Dawson Creek.
+The next day, the patrol changed direction, going in reverse, to find the right trail to get back to Fort McPherson rather than go on to Dawson City.

 On Jan.
-12, Fitzgerald wrote in his journal:
+12, Fitzgerald wrote in his journal, and these temperatures are in Fahrenheit rather than Celsius:

 “37 below.
 Fine with slight head wind.
 Sent Carter to look for portage but he could not find it.”